Caldera High School

 are several financial resources available.

-Students can earn elective credit in non-traditional ways.
-Our school offers several including:
+Students can earn .5 elective HS credits for participating in these work-based programs.
+Our school offers several programs including:

-Job Search, Resumes, Letters of Introduction, Interviewing Skills
+Job Search, Available Internships, Resumes, Letters of Introduction, Interviewing Skills

 Students interested in a foreign exchange program during high school have many options to consider.
 Each year our local Rotary Club sends and hosts high school students in their programs.
 Applications are available in late September for travel in August of the following school year.

 For students wishing to go straight from high school into the military, a call to one of our local recruiters is the best place to start.
 Meetings can be set up in the recruiting office or in the Future Center.

 ASVAB Test: The ASVAB helps the DoD not just determine whether you are a good fit to join the service, but also which service branch you might be best for and even what military jobs you can hold after you finish basic training or boot camp.
 The better your ASVAB score, the broader your options.

 The Academies offer students a very prestigious education, one that is filled with rigor and regimentation.
 To admission process is arduous, but worth it, if this is the route for you.